-4/2 update: Ladies and gentlemen, yesterday was April 1st and I have to come clean and admit that this post was just a prank.
+4/2 update: Yesterday was April 1st and I have to come clean and admit that this post was just a prank.
 We are not, in fact, actually digging a backyard bunker by hand.
 Or at all.

 I don’t actually even own a shovel (true story).
 I had to text my sister and ask her to snap the perfect shovel-in-grass photo for me to use for this post!